Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Experiments

 Now that we have shown the success of Phys2Real on the T-block with a known mesh, can Phys2Real be extended to objects encountered in the real world (\textbf{Q4})?
 To investigate this question, we transform real-world objects into simulation-ready assets.
 As shown in Fig.~\ref{mesh-reconstruction}, images of the hammer are segmented with SAM-2~\cite{ravi_sam_2024} and reconstructed into object-centric GSplats using SuGaR~\cite{guedon_sugar_2023}.
 We mirror the GSplat across its primary axis of symmetry and apply the Marching Cubes algorithm to extract a clean, watertight mesh.
 While this pipeline works well for approximately symmetric objects like T-blocks and hammers, mirroring can distort the true shape and mass distribution of asymmetric objects.
 Extending to asymmetric objects would require alternative meshing strategies to preserve geometric fidelity.

 For hammer pushing, both Phys2Real and DR achieve 100\% success across 15 trials, as shown in Table \ref{tab:hammer-results}, demonstrating that the task is solvable for both methods with sufficient training.
-However, Phys2Real achieves a faster task completion, with an average time of 77.79\,s compared to 90.65\,s for DR, showing a 14.2\% improvement in pushing efficiency.
-This represents an improvement of approximately 12.9\,s per trial, indicating that Phys2Real produces more efficient trajectories and converges to the target pose more quickly.
+However, Phys2Real achieves faster task completion, with an average time of 77.79\,s vs. 90.65\,s for DR, a 14.2\% improvement in task completion time, indicating that Phys2Real produces more efficient trajectories.
 Final position and orientation errors are comparable between the two methods.